The SCV Awards are back for 2019 and nominaions are now open!

 A “gym” is a climbing and/or bouldering specific gym.
 Eligible gyms demonstrate a high standard in safety, routesetting and staff education.
 They also create opportunities for climbers of all levels to improve and meet others.
 Gyms also help develop the sport of climbing and/or bouldering, both at an elite and recreational level.
 They provide expertise, an encouraging environment and modern facilities and equipment for climbers to succeed.

-This award recognises an individual who in 2018 has been actively involved in the sport at a volunteer capacity.
+This award recognises an individual who has been actively involved in the sport at a volunteer capacity.
 By generously devoting time, resources and energy, the individual makes a real difference within the Victorian climbing community.
 Going above and beyond, the awardee works – unpaid – for the best interest of the sport and its people.

 Celebrating the single most outstanding community project this year, this award recognises events, campaigns or other projects that benefit the local climbing community.
 Significant, original projects that work with a community to directly address needs, provide pathways to success and create opportunities for individuals to join a community are encouraged.
 Projects should also be effective, organised and well executed.